mrey942-cloud/Making-Journal/journal-pages/week-10.md

 *This resonated with me immediately and has genuinely shifted how I think about the work.
 Removing the legend isn't a loss of clarity but a deliberate design choice that brings the piece closer to its subject.
 There is something meaningful in leaving space for the unknown, for the viewer to sense the relationships rather than decode them.
 That ambiguity doesn't undermine the data visualisation; it deepens it, and it is part of what makes this project feel personal rather than purely analytical.*

 ![Alt text](../assets/week-10/Screenshot%202026-05-25%20at%204.12.25 PM.png)
-`A screenshot of our class pallet board.`
+`A screenshot of our group pallet board.`

 ## 2. Gallery Walk
 *Reading through the class's pallet board, I couldn't see that everyone gave really insightful feedback, which would be helpful to the owner.
 I took my time reading through some comments and liking the ones I felt would be most beneficial to the owner.*